rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

 weight: 2
 ---

-For the full details on configuring Outputs and ClusterOutputs, see the [Banzai Cloud Logging operator documentation.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/output/)
+For the full details on configuring `Outputs` and `ClusterOutputs`, see the [Banzai Cloud Logging operator documentation.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/output/)

 - [Configuration](#configuration)
 - [YAML Examples](#yaml-examples)